-keystore.db.
-If you configure a provider on Local and then switch to Work Gateway, the work gateway needs its own provider configuration and credentials.
+keystore.db under workspace-scoped secret ids.
+If you configure a provider in Default Workspace and then switch to Client A, Client A needs its own provider configuration and credentials.
+If you switch to another gateway, configure providers there too.

 Provider requests are made by the gateway host.
 A remote gateway needs network access to the provider even if your desktop computer already has access.